 Where?
 Livadia, Larnaca.
 7:00 am – 2:00 pm.
 Every Sunday.
 Tel: (+357) 99-629327, (+357) 99-308997

 The so-called ‘agora’ has long been part of the history of Paphos town, and while the interior of the municipal market is currently being revamped, the streets surrounding it lure both locals and foreigners with a Paphos Municipal Market that’s open from Monday to Saturday, 6 days a week.

 A bit different to the other typical ‘markets’ mentioned in the article, this one is all about little shops side by side selling all sorts of goods, from leather jackets and souvenirs to arts and crafts, handmade jewellery, cosmetics and more.

 Where?
 Agoras, Nea Paphos.
 Tel: (+357) 26-946075

-The sleepy village of Pano Akoudarlia, just a stone’s throw from Kathikas, is home to the wonderful New Herb Garden, the former base of Heaven on Earth Herbals.
+The sleepy village of Pano Akoudarlia, just a stone’s throw from Kathikas, is home to a wonderful Herb Garden Market.

 The new owners have done a wonderful job; head to the gardens and cafe and you can enjoy a walk around the gorgeous grounds as you catch a good glimpse of all the fabulous herbs and flowers that call the place their home.
 The coffee shop is open daily (except Mondays) for delicious lunches and afternoon teas in the shaded veranda, while pop up ‘gourmet’ evenings are also arranged a few times a month.
 The on-site gift shop will also delight you, filled with handmade gifts and a selection of herbs and spices.